0xkillua/cybertalent/Introduction-to-Cybersecurity/lesson-2.md

 ## Solution

-In this challenge, we just need to do some research about `Cyber Security Conferences` and we will find that `DEF CON` is the largest gathering for Hackers in the whole world.
+In this challenge, we just need to do some research about `Cyber Security Conferences` and we will find that `DEF CON` is the largest gathering for Hackers in the whole world,So Flag is `defcon`.

 ## References